open-appsec vs Patchstack

 Which is more cost-effective: open-appsec or Patchstack?

-Both providers offer free tiers, making it easy to start without commitment. open-appsec scores higher for value (4.6/5).
+open-appsec offers a free tier while Patchstack requires a paid plan.
 Total cost depends on your traffic volume, required features, and support level needs.

-Which works better with AWS: open-appsec or Patchstack?
+Which is better for WordPress: open-appsec or Patchstack?